-The increase in depreciation and amortization expense is primarily due to depreciating the additional assets acquired in fiscal 2022 and throughout fiscal 2021.
+The increase in depreciation and amortization expense is primarily due to depreciating the additional assets acquired throughout fiscal 2022.

-Unrealized (gain) loss on derivative financial instruments
+Realized and Unrealized (gain) loss on derivative financial instruments

-The unrealized (gain) loss on derivative financial instruments occurs as result of both the Interest Rate Swaps and the Total Return Swaps which are held to hedge the Corporation's debt, and DSUs and RSUs, respectively.
-A gain or loss is recorded as a result of the fluctuations in the market interest rates and the Corporation's share price.
+The realized and unrealized (gain) loss on derivative financial instruments occurs as result of both the Interest Rate Swaps and the Total Return Swaps which are held to hedge the Corporation's debt, and DSUs, RSUs and Options, respectively.
+A realized gain or loss is recorded when the Interest Rate Swaps or Total Return Swaps are terminated.
+An unrealized gain or loss is recorded as a result of the fluctuations in the market interest rates and the Corporation's share price.